-In the event of a calamity day, in addition to posting classroom lessons online via Microsoft Teams, the School may distribute "blizzard bags," which are paper copies of the lessons posted online.
-If blizzard bags are used, students will be expected to complete assignments as if they were in class.
+In the event of a calamity day, students will be provided instruction via online delivery.
+Students are expected to complete assignments as if they were in class.

-Calamity days will be announced via the Remind app, campus social media pages, and, whenever possible, through local media channels.
+Calamity days, and online instruction requirements, will be announced via the Remind app, campus social media pages, and, whenever possible, through local media channels.